 Robert, if you didn't exist I'd have to make you up.
 Well friends, thanks for coming.
 I think I'm overdue for my afternoon nap, so if you'll excuse me....

 Just a moment, Harry, said Jesus, rising and walking over to me.
 He looked into my eyes, then touched my forehead with the tip of his index finger.
-I felt an immediate dilation of my spirit, which was immersed in a warm bath of the waters of joy.
+Perhaps I had been primed by Betty's mystic gaze, because I felt an immediate dilation of my spirit, and I was immersed in a warm bath of the waters of joy.
 I'm sure Jesus could tell by my expression that I was not resisting.

 What is happening, Jesus?, I asked.